Yarlington's Privacy Notice

 Closed Circuit Television (CCTV)

 The CCTV systems installed across Yarlington’s buildings are for safety and crime prevention only.
-Clearly visible notices are provided where CCTV is used except where covert CCTV is in place for legitimate legal reasons (i.e. in cases of ongoing ASB) The reception area at Yarlington’s Head Office has CCTV and voice recording.
+Clearly visible notices are provided where CCTV is used except where covert CCTV is in place for legitimate legal reasons (i.e. in cases of ongoing ASB).
+The reception area and interview rooms at Yarlington’s Head Office have CCTV and voice recording.

 CCTV images can be shared with lawyers, police and other agencies working to prevent or investigate crime, improve public safety or resolve antisocial behaviour.

-CCTV images are retained for up to one calendar month or, where applicable until enforcement action is complete.
+CCTV images are retained for up to 8 weeks or, where applicable until enforcement action is complete.
 Images that are no longer required will be destroyed.

 How we collect information about you